What does AGM Battery mean?

 The VRLA AGM battery is used for all applications where non-spillability and fume-free operations are required.
 This battery is available in all sizes from 0.8 Ah (12 V) to hundreds of Ah, from 2 V to 12 V configurations.
 Any voltage value can be offered by a combination of 2 V or 4 V or 6 V or 12 V cells/batteries.
-They are used in various applications such as solar photovoltaic applications (SPV), uninterrupted power supply (UPS), communication devices, emergency lighting system, Robots, industrial control devices, industrial automation devices, fire-fighting equipment, Community Access Television (CATV), Optical communication devices, Personal Handy-phone Systems (PHS) base stations, microcell base stations, Disaster and crime prevention systems, etc.
+They are used in various applications such as solar photovoltaic applications (SPV), uninterrupted power supply (UPS), communication devices, emergency lighting systems, Robots, industrial control devices, industrial automation devices, fire-fighting equipment, Community Access Television (CATV), Optical communication devices, Personal Handy-phone Systems (PHS) base stations, microcell base stations, Disaster and crime prevention systems, etc.

 Poorly maintained flooded batteries cannot deliver the expected life.